 If you are looking for somewhere unique to visit, make sure Muckross Abbey is on your itinerary.

 Stop by Muckross House, Gardens and Traditional Farms

 Another of the top things to do in Killarney is visit the other parts of the Muckross Estate including Muckross House, Gardens and the Traditional Farms.

-Inside the house visitors can view portraits which sit side-by-side with stag heads and antique Killarney furniture which decorates the house as well as tapestries, rugs and even specially-commissioned china for the visit of Queen Victoria in 1861.
+Inside the house, visitors can view portraits that sit side-by-side with stag heads and antique Killarney furniture which decorates the house as well as tapestries, rugs and even specially-commissioned china for the visit of Queen Victoria in 1861.
 It is located approximately 5km south of Killarney town and is well sign-posted.
-Entry to the house is by guided tour which can get busy in summer time.
+Entry to the house is by guided tour which can get busy in the summertime.

 The gardens, which underwent extensive work ahead of Queen Victoria’s visit are impeccably manicured and slope down.
 Although informal in style, the gardens are recognised internationally for their plant collections, including southern hemisphere species which thrive here in the mild climate.

 Adjacent to Muckross House is the Traditional Farms which are reproductions of 1930’s Kerry farms.
 Visitors will find chickens, pigs, cattle and horses recreating farming and living conditions from times when people lived off the land.
 Costumes guided bring the farms to life and kids will love the petting area.
 If you are looking for things to do in Killarney with kids, Muckross Traditional Farms is ideal.
 Visitors can self-guide themselves around the farms and should allow 2 hours for their visit.